GlobalFishingWatch/GFW_technical_documentation/Encounters-and-loitering.md

 ## Data Description

 When two vessels are both observed moving very slowly in close proximity for an extended period of time it is considered and **encounter**.
 If only one vessel is observed operating in this fashion, it is considered a **loitering event**.
 Loitering events are important because they may indicate that the vessel is encountering another vessel that is not broadcasting AIS.
+For more information, see data training slides on encounter and loitering events [HERE](https://docs.google.com/presentation/d/17ZSpH0F5sW0R7sTiNoDAm_pyUhHJeSd4fyyBFDHiAtw/edit?usp=sharing).

 ## Caveats & Known Issues